argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 ```

-## HOWTO migrate users from the `users.yaml` file
+## Migrate users from the `users.yaml` file

-Given the following users yaml file
+The migration tasks can create users and workspaces automatically from a yaml file with the following format:
 ````yaml
 - username: john
   full_name: John Doe